-This program is being taught out and is no longer open to new students.
+Master of Science in Nursing Degree Program - this program is being taught out and is no longer open to new students.

 The Master of Science in Nursing program prepares the registered professional nurse with additional knowledge and expertise that builds on the foundation of baccalaureate education and practice.
 The program is evidence-based and developed according to best practices from the following professional standards: Quality and Safety in Education for Nurses Competencies; and American Association of Colleges of Nursing Essentials of Graduate Nursing Education.
 The didactic portion of the course contains both core courses that are taken by all students in the program and track specific courses that reflect the area of specialization.